getappmap/appmap-agent-js/README.md

   directory: tmp/appmap
 ```

-The `recorder` configuration field support two strategies to generate appmaps:
+The `recorder` configuration field supports two strategies to generate appmaps:

 * `"process"` (default): Generate a single appmap which spans over the entire lifetime of the process.
 * `"mocha"`: Generate an appmap for each test case (ie `it` calls) of the entire test suite (ie every `describe` calls on every test file).